 While less is known about the CIA’s methods, the agency had its own domestic espionage project called Operation CHAOS.

 The New York Times, citing unnamed ‘high-level agency officials’, said the CIA recruited black Americans in the 1960s and early 1970s to spy on Black Panther members in the US and Africa.
 The CIA said its goal was to see if black activists were financed and directed by Communist governments.

 In 1969, police shot dead more than two dozen Black Panthers in gunfights.
-More than 700 were later arrested for a variety of offences and the political party began to fade away.
+More than 700 were later arrested for a variety of offenses and the political party began to fade away.

 The Trial of the Chicago Seven

 How accurate is Sorkin’s portrayal of Bobby Seale’s case in The Trial of the Chicago Seven?
 Sorkin calls it a broad brushstroke ‘painting’ rather than a photograph.
 (The film’s timeline was changed and the female undercover cop who lured Jerry Rubin was a plot invention).

 Seale was bound and gagged in court, however.
 The evidence against him was slim – Seale hadn’t participated in planning for the Chicago protests and was a last-minute, replacement speaker.

 “His whole face was basically covered with a pressure band-aid, but he could still be heard through it trying to talk to the jury,” co-defendant Rennie Davis later recalled.

 Seale’s case was declared a mistrial but he was sentenced to four years for contempt of court.
 (He called the judge a 'pig’, among other names.)
 While Seale was imprisoned, he was accused of ordering the murder of Alex Rackley, a fellow Panther and suspected police informer.
 The jury couldn’t reach a verdict, however, and Seale walked free in 1972.